RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 Redis on Flash is not recommended for:

-- Long keys names (all key names are stored in RAM)
+- Long key names (all key names are stored in RAM)
 - Broad access patterns (any value could be pulled into RAM)
 - Large working sets (working set is stored in RAM)
 - Frequently moved data (moving to and from RAM too often can impact performance)